 With training, support, and commitment, an insulin pump helps a person feel better, live more freely, and have fewer diabetes-related health problems, especially when its precise insulin delivery is combined with feedback from a continuous glucose monitor (CGM).
 A CGM helps change behavior as alarms warn of highs and lows.
 The results of under-counting carbs, late bolusing, over-treating lows, and being on too little or too much insulin are quickly seen in CGM trend lines.
 The reliability and accuracy of CGMs continue to improve and will eventually allow glucose readings to be directly entered into a pump bolus calculator (BC) for bolus calculations.
 Although integrating pumps and CGMs will take time, early features needed for automatic control when the glucose goes low, such as stopping basal insulin delivery for a period of time, are beginning to appear.

 Diabetes devices continue to improve with better control procedures, CGM integration, smaller sizes, color screens, more infusion set choices, faster insulin analogs, and better trend analysis and pattern recognition.
 A pump helps manage the complex interactions between insulin levels, blood glucose and carbs with less effort.
-To get the most out of your pump and improve your glucose levels, you might want to learn and apply the principles in this book.
+To get the most out of your pump and improve your glucose levels, you might want to learn and apply the principles in Pumping Insulin.